This post may contain affiliate links. Read the full disclosure here

 Don’t fancy sewing through leather?
 Do you think you could handle denim?

-This is a cute and fun option and who doesn’t have a pair of ripped or ill fitting jeans sitting around they couldn’t try this with?
+There are loads of DIY handbag ideas using denim and old jeans!
+Who doesn’t have a pair of ripped or ill fitting jeans sitting around they couldn’t try this with?

 We even found this site that has measurements for the panels needed to make different shape bags.